Important Parameters for Choosing the Suitable Filter Papers

 Filtration is one of the most widely used laboratory techniques we use in laboratories and elsewhere.
-Filter papers seems like a kind of magical paper that separates the solvent and solid.
-You might spend a long time finding the suitable filter paper for your experiment or project and want this process to be easier.
+Filter papers seem like a kind of magical paper that separates the solvent and the solid.
+You might spend a long time finding a suitable filter paper for your experiment or project and want this process to be easier.

 Here are some important parameters for you to refer to when you choose the filter paper: